About the Club

 Over the years the course has moved with the demands of the times and staged its first Australian Open in 1930, after modifications suggested by the famous Scottish course architect Dr Alister MacKenzie in 1926.
 American golfing great, Walter Hagen, played Metropolitan in 1930 and described it as ‘by far the finest course I have played in Australia’.

 Throughout its rich history Metropolitan has challenged the best players in the world.
-In total the Club has hosted seven Australian Opens, five Australian PGAs, ten other professional tournaments and in 2001 hosted the Australian Amateur Championship for the fifth time.
+In total the Club has hosted seven Australian Opens, five Australian PGAs, the 2001 World Match Play Championship, and the 2009 Women’s Australian Open.
+In more recent times, the Club has hosted the 2014 Australian Masters, the 2016 Australian Amateur Championship (for the sixth time) and in November 2018, will host the World Cup of Golf for the first time.

 Metropolitan enjoys a reputation as one of the best-conditioned and most beautiful courses in the country.
 Pure couch grass fairways with large, fast bent-grass greens that are hand-mown to the edges of the greenside bunkers add greatly to the challenge of the course.

 In 2001 Metropolitan was selected to host the USPGA Tour World Match Play Championship, which was won by Steve Stricker.
-It has also been chosen as the host of the 2014 Australian Masters.
+It was also chosen as the host of the 2014 Australian Masters.

 The top players from all over the world were amazed by the quality of the course.
 Tom Lehman compared it to Augusta, and USPGA Tour Commissioner, Tim Finchem, remarked: